christianThardy/christianThardy.github.io/quantum-machine-learning.md

 <br>

-While trainable, HQNNs have a number of challenges that make them unreliable at the moment.
+While trainable, HQNNs have a number of challenges that make them unstable in the current quantum machine learning landscape.

 ## 1. Current quantum devices are noisy and error-prone